-Biotech Forum Daily Digest: Small Caps Rally.
-Spotlight On Zynerba Pharmaceuticals
+Biotech Forum Daily Digest: Small Caps Rally, Spotlight On Zynerba Pharmaceuticals

 Founder, Biotech Forum

-Disclosure: I am/we are long AERI, IONS, PGNX, PTLA, SGYP, TEVE, ZYNE.
+Disclosure: I am/we are long AERI, IONS, PGNX, PTLA, SGYP, TEVA, ZYNE.

 I wrote this article myself, and it expresses my own opinions.
 I am not receiving compensation for it (other than from Seeking Alpha).
 I have no business relationship with any company whose stock is mentioned in this article.